 - Sensitive to the biological, social and cultural contexts of women's lives.

 - Dedicated to restoring a sense of meaningful well-being in every patient.

-At The Renfrew Center, patients are matched to the appropriate level of care, at which they are able to develop better interpersonal and communication skills and become immersed in a treatment process designed to affect a full and lasting recovery.
+At The Renfrew Center, patients are matched to the appropriate level of care, at which they are able to safely and effectively engage in a treatment process designed to affect a full and lasting recovery.